What is NAPLAN and How Can Students Prepare

 All questions are keyboard accessible.
 Students with disability who need access to the questions using a keyboard only will find it helpful to preview the keyboard shortcuts for NAPLAN Online.
 They are also encouraged to check out the public demonstration site using only their keyboard.
 This will help them to be more familiar with the type of questions and functionalities available in the online test.

-NAPLAN results are delivered to schools from mid-August to mid-September, depending on your state or territory test administration authority.
+NAPLAN results are expected to be delivered to schools from mid to end of Term 3.
+The exact timing, however, may vary depending on your state or territory test administration authority.
 Individual results are strictly confidential.

-Your child’s school will let you know when the reports are being sent home.
-If you don’t receive a report and your child sat the test, you should contact the school.
+Your child's school will inform you when the reports are being sent home.
+If you don't receive a report and your child participated in the test, you should contact the school.

 So, there you have it.
-While there’s lots more that could be said, NAPLAN is likely to be a part of every students’ school journey.
-If you have any further questions about your child’s participation, it would be a good idea to organise an appointment with their teacher.
+While there's more that could be discussed, NAPLAN is a significant part of every student's educational journey.
+If you have any further questions about your child's participation, it would be a good idea to organise an appointment with their teacher.